 DIY Fly Trap

 In this tutorial, I will be showing you a safe and efficient way of eliminating houseflies.
-This DIY fly trap is a family-friendly solution which is simple, inexpensive and efficient.
+This homemade fly trap is a family-friendly solution which is simple, inexpensive and efficient.

 To start, gather all the materials needed for your homemade fly trap: